anniejose212/testbotchronicles/index.md

 title: TestBot Chronicles
 ---

+# 🐞 TestBot Chronicles

+Welcome to **TestBot Chronicles** — a knowledge hub for curious testers, QA enthusiasts, and anyone passionate about building better software.
+Here you’ll find **hands-on testing tips, real-world QA experiences, and deep dives** into manual testing, API automation, and DevOps practices.

+Whether you’re **debugging your first app** or **leading a complex test strategy**, this space is designed to help you level up — one post at a time.

+---

 ## 📂 Explore by Category
 - [Manual Mastery 🛠]({{ "/categories/manual-mastery/" | relative_url }})
   *Core QA concepts, defect handling, and testing fundamentals.*